seijimaekawa/A2DUG/README.md

 # A2DUG
-This repository is the codebase of a paper "[Why Using Either Aggregated Features or Adjacency Lists in Directed or Undirected Graph?
-Empirical Study and Simple Classification Method](https://arxiv.org/abs/2306.08274)".
+This repository is the codebase of a paper "[A Simple and Scalable Graph Neural Network for Large Directed Graphs](https://arxiv.org/abs/2306.08274)".

 # Supported Models